 English writing lessons are based around a high quality book or books.
 This allows pupils to explore writing from a range of texts, to identify and then adapt and use the features in their own writing.
 Other extended pieces of writing may be generated from learning in other subjects such as Science, History, RE, PSHE or Geography such as recounts, reports or writing in role, or from trips and workshops.

 West Acton subscribes to several high quality online resources for which a login is needed.
-Logins will be provided by your class teacher and are also available to request here.
+Logins will be provided by your class teacher.

 Below are details of how each online resource specifically applies to writing.

 We introduce children to new words in order to develop their writing further.
 In the teaching of both Reading and Writing, children are encouraged and supported to identify unknown words, to use their spelling strategies (e.g. about root words) and their inference skills along with a dictionary to help them define the words.
 Research shows that the best writers are familiar with a huge number of words, many descriptive but others such as nouns, verbs and academic words such as ‘evaluate’ or ‘apply’.
 We develop children’s acquisition of language in all subjects by a focus on vocabulary development across the curriculum.

 Other elements of the English Curriculum